 DEBRA BERNARDI, PH.D.
 LOREN GRAHAM, M.F.A.
 MICHELLE LEWIS, M.A.
 (TESOL) JEFFREY B. MORRIS, PH.D.
-KAY A. SATRE, PH.D.
+KAY SATRE, PH.D.
 KEVIN STEWART, M.F.A.
 RON STOTTLEMYER, PH.D.

 The English program is designed to provide students with the special knowledge, skills, and pedagogy needed to enter graduate or professional schools or to gain employment in their field.
-Consequently, students completing this major program are expected to have
+Students completing this major program will have

-- an understanding of the basic knowledge, concepts, and critical theories of the major field; - the critical thinking skills needed for generating and analyzingboth literary and expository texts; - an ability to read, speak, and write in a second language; - the writing and speaking skills needed to communicate effectively in the field; - an understanding of cross-cultural issues.
+- an understanding of the basic knowledge, concepts, and critical theories of the major field; - the critical thinking skills needed for generating and analyzing both literary and expository texts; - an ability to read, speak, and write in a second language; - the writing and speaking skills needed to communicate effectively in the field; and - an understanding of cross-cultural issues.

 The major programs of study offer sound preparation for graduate study in literature, languages, or writing.
 In addition, it is possible for a student to design a program to prepare for studying law or for entering a career in journalism, public relations, public information, or communications.
-An option is available in the senior year to intern in the local community for practical experience under EN/FR/GK/GM/LA/SP 451 Career Internship.
+Seniors may choose to gain practical experience by completing a Career Internship in the local community.